FREQUENTLY ASKED QUESTIONS

 When are the results from a recently opened solicitation available for viewing?

-Within five (5)* business days of solicitation due date, bid tabulations (Informal and Formal) will be published at
+Within five (5)* business days of solicitation due date, bid tabulations (Formal) will be published on the city's website.

-Within five (5) business days of solicitation due date, a list of Proposers (Informal and Formal) will be published at
+Within five (5) business days of solicitation due date, a list of Proposers (Informal and Formal) will be published on the city's website.

 *For some solicitations an additional technical review may be required to confirm compliance with specifications.
 Legally the city has thirteen (13) days to publish.